How to draft comfortable reusable sanitary pad pattern

 Et voila, you have a finished pattern for the outside layers of the sanitary pad.

 Next, we need to draft a pattern for the absorbent layers.
 This fairly easy, you need to make a rectangle that is 2cm (3/4 inches) shorter than the length of the pad and 1cm (3/8 inch) narrower than the width at the top (and bottom).
 Providing that you have not change the width of the pad, then it is always going to be 6 cm (2 3/8 inches) wide.
-So, for the pad that I ma drafting it is 6 x 23 cm (2 3/8 x 9 inches).
+So, for the pad that I am drafting it is 6 x 23 cm (2 3/8 x 9 inches).

 Cut the pattern out.